adrianVide/pasiona/README.md

 ### `npm install --only=dev`
 ### `npm test`

-That's pretty much it, enjoy.
+That's it, hope you like it :)